top of page

 Running a remote design thinking session

-Register and reserve your spot, places are limited.
-Attending a live webinar is not always workable, but offers you the possibility to ask questions, interact and connect.
+Register and reserve your spot; places are limited.
+Attending a live webinar is not always feasible, but it offers you the opportunity to ask questions, interact, and connect.

 Webinar replay:

-If you have questions you'd like to ask during the webinar, please type it down in the comment area below and I'll address it during the webinar.
-Stay safe.
+If you have questions you'd like to ask during the webinar, please type them down in the comment area below, and I'll address them during the webinar.

 bottom of page